epage/epage.github.io/blog/blog/redefining-failure.md

 can be improved.

-I know it is less than ideal to receive this type of feedback "late" in the process.
+I know it is less than ideal to receive this type of feedback "late" in the process ([1.0 is expected to release next week][failure10]).
 I was strapped for time and only recently had solid use cases to push `failure`s limits.
 I at least tried to provide theoretical feedback early on based on reading the code and docs out of an eagerness for `failure` to succeed.
 The ability to create a thorough analysis from just reading the docs / code is limited and the weight of such feedback is reasonably lower.

 ## My Recent Failures